30 point checklist for Powerful Landing pages

 16. Contrasting Colors and Clean Landing pages

 Using contrasting colors and a clean background can help create an engaging landing page.
-Keeping ample white space in your landing page improves readability.
+Keeping ample white space improves readability for your landing page content.

 Try using contrasting colors in order to make sure that the call to action stands out.
 Different colors evoke different kinds of emotions.